Cycling in Canberra: Narrabundah Velodrome

 The Narrabundah Velodrome (locally known as the "Bundahdome") hosts track cycling club meets and competitions.
 Originally built in 1972, the facility was not suitable for interstate competitions due to the very steep bank angles of the curves and harsh transitions.
 The outdoor velodrome was closed in April 2013 due to concerns about the condition of this facility and despite uncertainty about its future, was reopened following remediation and re-surfacing works in time to host the 2014 ACT Track Championships.
 In addition to Territory Championship events, the Capital Region Masters Cycling Club hold regular race meets at the velodrome.

 BMX

-There are a number of BMX tracks throughout the suburbs, including the Canberra BMX Club in Melba, the Tuggeranong BMX track in Kambah and at Yerrabi Pond District Park in Canberra.
+There are a number of BMX tracks throughout the suburbs, including the Canberra BMX Club in Melba, the Tuggeranong BMX track in Kambah and at Yerrabi Pond District Park in Gungahlin.
 Both the Canberra BMX Club and Canberra Off Road Cyclists club stage events at these facilities throughout the year.